highimexy/highimexy/README.md

 # Hey there! 👋

-High im exy, a QA Engineer with a strong Engineering background in Front-End development based in Poland.
+High im exy, a QA Engineer with a strong Front and Back  based in Poland.

 I don't just find bugs – I understand the architecture behind them.
 I bridge the gap between high-quality testing and efficient development.